 Shopify: Starts at $29/month, or a maximum of $299/month for all the pro features.

-If you're looking for an basic online store solution that's affordable.
-Then look no further than Weebly.
+If you're looking for a basic online store solution that's affordable.
+Then look no further than Weebly, as they also easily integrate with Square, Stripe, and Paypal.

 Wix is by far the most flexible.
 You can virtually re-arrange, resize and edit everything single element on the page.
 This gives tremendous control for the user.
 The downside?
 It can get overwhelming for non-designers since you have to customize every single element on mobile and tablet devices too.